EnesAmca/discord-theme-dark-cyan-flat-edgy/README.md

 Intentionally only written for the Discord app and **not** for web browsers!
 Don't ask for help or report bugs if you are not using the official client.
 Thanks for understanding.

+### Usage

+This theme was built on top of the **light theme** of Discord.
+To make it work as intended switch to the light theme first.

 ### Screenshots

 ![](./screenshots/main-ui.png)